bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 Decides which PHP class should be used as TCPDF object.
 You can easily provide your own class in order to render custom header and footers or to customize TCPDF in any way.
 Your provided class must inherit from Bithost\\Pdfviewhelpers\\Model\\BasePDF.

-.. _config.language:

-config.language
-"""""""""""""""

-:typoscript:`plugin.tx_pdfviewhelpers.settings.config.language =` :ref:`t3tsref:data-type-string`

-Decides which language settings are used from TCPDF.
-All possible language codes can be found in **Resources/Private/tcpdf/examples/lang/**.

-.. _config.hyphenFile:

-config.hyphenFile
-"""""""""""""""""

-:typoscript:`plugin.tx_pdfviewhelpers.settings.config.hyphenFile =` :ref:`t3tsref:data-type-string`

-The name of the hyphen file used for the automatic hyphenation.
-This needs to be set according to the language of your document.
-All possible values can be found in the directory "pdfviewhelpers/Resources/Private/Hyphenation/"

-Example values are: hyph-de-1996.tex, hyph-en-gb.tex, hyph-nl.tex, hyph-fr.tex

 .. _config.disableCache: